OneAndZero24/MinimalPlusPlus/README.md

 #Free, open-source and minimallistic C++ IDE for Linux.

 #Description
-Minimal++ is a completly free and open source(GNU licese) project.
+Minimal++ is a completly free and open source(GNU license) project.
 The main aim of the whole project is to create very minimallistic, yet powerfull and configurable Linux IDE for C++.
 It offers a basic functionallity of IDE including:
 -text editor
 -tree view of directories and files in project -compiling